Made in Hong Kong (film): Plot

+Moon later takes an assassination contact from Siu-Wing, but is too nervous to go through with it.
 Sometime later, Moon is stabbed repeatedly outside his apartment by a young thug sent by Fat Chan.
 Moon falls into a coma though eventually makes a full recovery.
-Upon awakening, he finds that Sylvester has been killed by Siu-Wing and that Ping has since succumbed to her illness.
+Upon awakening, he finds that Sylvester has been killed by Siu-Wing after a failed drug-trafficking job and Ping has succumbed to her illness.

-Out of hope, Moon returns Susan's letter to her family and takes revenge by killing Siu-Wing and Fat Chan before committing suicide by Ping's gravestone.
+Out of hope, Moon finally delivers Susan's remaining suicide note to her parents.
+He takes revenge by killing Siu-Wing and Fat Chan before committing suicide by Ping's gravestone.